hunterjohnson2022/CS441-Blackjack/README.md

 to exceed 21 and immediately lose.

 Choosing "STAY" will end the game and either the player or dealer will win.

+The inital bet is doubled on a win and all money is lost on a loss